boostorg/redis/benchmarks/benchmarks.md

 # TCP echo server performance

-This document describe benchmarks the performance of TCP echo servers I implemented in different languages using different Redis clients.
-The main motivations for choosing a TCP echo server as a benchmark program are
+This document benchmarks the performance of TCP echo servers I implemented in different languages using different Redis clients.
+The main motivations for choosing an echo server are

    * Simple to implement and does not require expertise level in most languages.
-   * I/O bound: Echo servers have very low CPU consumption in general and  therefore are excelent as a measure of the ability of a program to server concurrent requests.
+   * I/O bound: Echo servers have very low CPU consumption in general and  therefore are excelent to  measure how a program handles concurrent requests.
    * It simulates very well a typical backend in regard to concurrency.

 I also imposed some constraints on the implementations